Thomas Harding (writer): Career

 His next book, Kadian Journal, was published in 2014; it is about his son, who died in a cycling accident.
 Doron Weber of the Washington Post described it as "a fine, brave book, a tough-minded, tender-hearted evocation of a beautiful boy, his all-too-short life and the impact of his death on a loving family.
 Harding has done his boy proud and turned nightmare into art."

-The House by the Lake, an account of the five families, including his grandmother, who resided in Alexander Haus, a house in Berlin, was published in 2015.
+The House by the Lake, an account of the five families, including his grandmother, who lived in Alexander Haus, a house in Berlin, was published in 2015.
+Harding, local residents and his family, saved the building from demolition and established a charity to set it up as a cultural and historical centre.

 Blood on the Page was published in 2018.
 It is the investigation of the 2006 murder of the London-based author Allan Chappelow and the man found guilty of the crime Wang Yam.
 The murder trial was the first in modern British history to be held in secret.
+It won the Crime Writers' Association Gold Dagger for Non-Fiction.
 Harding's next book was Legacy published in 2019.
 It tells the story of J. Lyons and Co. which was founded and run by the author's family and at one time was the largest catering business in the world.

 In 2020, Harding released two books for young readers: Future History: 2050 with the German publisher Jacoby & Stuart, and a picture-book adaptation of his 2015 The House by the Lake.

 When Harding discovered that his mother's family had made money from plantations worked by enslaved people, he started research into Britain's role in slavery.
-This led to him publishing, in 2022, the book White Debt on the an uprising by enslaved people in Demerara in 1823.
+This led to him publishing, in 2022, the book White Debt on an uprising by enslaved people in Demerara in 1823; the Guardian gave the book a positive review.

+In 2023, Harding's second picture book was published, The House on the Canal, in collaboration with the illustrator Britta Teckentrup.
+The book focuses on the history of the Anne Frank house.

+Also in 2023, Harding's book The Maverick was published, a biography about the Austrian-Jewish publisher George Weidenfeld; it received favorable reviews from the Wall Street Journal and the Washington Post.